debis003/TradingJournal-Documentation/README.md

 ## App Walkthrough

 > All screenshots use demo data.
-Replace screenshot paths with your actual filenames.

 ### Dashboard